Sujal-2820/Real-Estate-Web-Application/README.md

 Download the Firebase configuration file (google-services.json or equivalent).
 Place the configuration file in the root of your frontend project (client).
 Follow Firebase documentation to set up authentication and storage functionalities in your frontend code.
-## Project Structure

-A detailed explanation of the project's directory structure can be provided here, outlining the purpose of each folder.

 ## Contributing
 We welcome contributions to this project!
 Please refer to the CONTRIBUTING.md file (if you have one) for guidelines on how to contribute.